Chris Feather: Rugby career

-Chris came through the ranks at Wakefield Trinity Wildcats, and he made his début in the 2001.
+Chris came through the ranks at Wakefield Trinity Wildcats, and he made his début in 2001.
 He made just 5 substitute appearances in 2001, but in 2002 made 13 starts and 18 at substitute, including an appearance in the Challenge Cup quarter final at Headingley when he scored against the Leeds Rhinos.
-He was also one of Wakefield’s top performers.

-2004-2009
+2004–2009

 In 2004 he re-joined Wakefield Trinity Wildcats on loan for the last two months of the season.
 He made 8 appearances for Wakefield Trinity Wildcats and was one of their top performers in the play-off success, scoring a try against Hull.
 He returned to Wakefield Trinity Wildcats again in 2005 on loan, making 21 appearances and scoring 1-try in the Wakefield Trinity Wildcats victory over Salford City Reds before returning to Leeds Rhinos at the end of the Wakefield Trinity Wildcats' season.

 Feather joined Leeds Rhinos for the 2003's Super League VIII on a four-year contract.
-In his first season at Headingley he was a regular member of the first team however he did not start a game all season, instead making an impact off the bench on 28 occasions.
+In his first season at Headingley, he was a regular member of the first team, however he did not start a game all season, instead making an impact off the bench on 28 occasions.
 His first try for Rhinos came against Halifax when Leeds won 20-14 at The Shay.
-Feather was part of the squad that reached the Challenge Cup at Cardiff however he had the heartache of missing out on selection for the big day.
-Feather went back on loan to Wakefield Trinity Wildcats at the end of 2004 and the whole of 2005 and returned to Leeds for 2006 and played 12 games.
+Feather was part of the squad that reached the Challenge Cup at Cardiff however was not selected to play.
+Feather went back on loan to Wakefield Trinity Wildcats at the end of 2004 and the whole of 2005.
+He returned to Leeds for 2006 and played 12 games.